Support for carers

 - Herefordshire Carers - help to keep carers connected, organise trips and social events for carers.

-- WISH Looking after someone section - wellbeing information and signposting for Herefordshire.
-WISH has information to support you in your caring role, together with a directory of activities, events and services where you live
+- Talk Community Directory - Looking after someone section - The Talk Community Directory has information to support you in your caring role, together with a directory of activities, events and services where you live

 A social worker or a health professional can help you to get a free carer's assessment which will identify your needs in supporting the person you care for.
 Or you can contact us and request an assessment yourself.